Helvetica Light is an easy-to-read font, with tall and narrow letters, that works well on almost every site.

 Photo Credit: Kurt Krauss

-(Starting Left) Arleigh Porter, Sean Ryan, Kurt Krauss, Noah Ryan
+(Left to Right) Arleigh Porter, Sean Ryan, Kurt Krauss, Noah Ryan

 Photo Credit: Chris Opper

 Sat.
 Aug.
-23, 2025: Sean Ryan and Kurt Krauss swam the first Test Trial for Swim Death's Door.
-An initially anticipated 3 Mile Open Water Swim around Plum Island to Northport, changing weather conditions on 8/23 including winds at 18 knots and 3 ft waves shortened the test trial from 3 Miles to 1.4 Miles.
+23, 2025: Director of the Door County Triathlon Sean Ryan and Kurt Krauss swam the first Test Trial for Swim Death's Door.
+An initially anticipated 3 Mile Open Water Swim around Plum Island to Northport, WI, changing weather conditions including winds at 18 knots and 3 ft waves shortened the test trial from 3 Miles to 1.4 Miles.
 Swim Death's Door is currently an event in proposal, anticipating 2o26 for its first year of competition.

 _edited_jp.jpg)